Slookeur/atomes-deb-build/README.md

 ## DEB building

-This repository contains the latest version of the Debian requires to build a '.deb' package, source tarball and source DEB, and DEB for the Atomes program ...
+This repository contains the latest version of the Debian packages and the files requires to build a '.deb' package, for the Atomes program ...
 ... and the script to build it !

 ## Build instructions